 The person claiming the exclusion from tax must sign a declaration of delivery to or acquisition in Indian country.
 A statement in substantially the following form will be sufficient to establish eligibility for the exclusion from sales and use tax.

-Department of Revenue and Liquor Control Board - Joint duties
+Department of Revenue and Liquor and Cannabis Board - Joint duties

-The statutory duties applicable to administration and enforcement of the cigarette tax are divided between the Department of Revenue and the Liquor Control Board.
-Enforcement of nonvoluntary compliance is the responsibility of the Liquor Control Board.
+The statutory duties applicable to administration and enforcement of the cigarette tax are divided between the Department of Revenue and the Liquor and Cannabis Board.
+Enforcement of nonvoluntary compliance is the responsibility of the Liquor and Cannabis Board.
 Voluntary compliance is the responsibility of the Department of Revenue.